-EL students at Oscar De La Hoya Ánimo are served through a variety of programs designed to meet their needs.
-Oscar De La Hoya Ánimo EL students are enrolled in both designated ELD and integrated ELD courses.
-Designated ELD courses are sheltered core ELA classes in which ELs are placed to receive strategic language development support based on the CA ELD Standards.
+EL students at Ánimo South Los Angeles are served through a variety of programs designed to meet their needs. Ánimo South Los Angeles EL students are enrolled in both designated ELD and integrated ELD courses.
+Designated ELD courses include Academic English Essentials, and Sheltered core ELA classes in which ELs are placed to receive strategic language development support based on the CA ELD Standards.
 ELs also receive integrated ELD support in all other content areas, in which instruction includes both a focus on content and CA ELD Standards to support ELs with English language proficiency across content areas.
-These programs are built into the individual school's master schedule and take place within the school day.
-Oscar De La Hoya Ánimo works with the Green Dot Human Resources (HR) and Human Capital Departments to ensure appropriate staffing and authorizations for teachers in these courses.
+These programs are built into the individual school's master schedule and take place within the school day. Ánimo South Los Angeles works with the Green Dot Human Resources (HR) and Human Capital Departments to ensure appropriate staffing and authorizations for teachers in these courses.

 EL programs are monitored on an annual basis.
-Schools administer and review the data from the CMO adopted and state mandated assessments.
+Schools administer and review the data from Green Dot adopted and state mandated assessments.
 The data from these assessments are used for student placement in EL programs, the determination of which programs are needed at a particular school site, and reclassification.
-The data is reviewed by the EL teachers, English Department and school administration which makes recommendations to the District English Language Advisory Committee (DELAC) and

-School Advisory Council (SAC).
+The data is reviewed by the EL teachers, English Department and school administration which makes recommendations to the District English Language Advisory Committee (DELAC) and School Advisory Council (SAC).
 The DELAC and SAC review data to inform programmatic and budgetary decisions each spring for the upcoming school year.

-CELDT and ELPAC Testing
+ELPAC Testing

-All students who indicate that their home language is other than English shall be CELDT tested within thirty days of initial enrollment and annually thereafter between July 1st and October 31st until redesignated as fluent English proficient.
+All students who indicate that their home language is other than English shall be ELPAC tested within thirty days of initial enrollment and annually thereafter during the spring ELPAC Summative Window ^{until} re-designated as fluent English proficient.

-Oscar De La Hoya Ánimo shall notify all parents of CELDT results within thirty days of receiving results from the publisher.
-A formal letter will be mailed to all students and, per request, a parent conference will be held to explain and/or clarify any pending questions about testing, coursed offered or reclassification.
+Ánimo South Los Angeles shall notify all parents of ELPAC results within thirty days of receiving results.
+A formal letter will be mailed to all students and, per request, a parent conference will be held to explain and/or clarify any pending questions about testing, coursed offered or reclassification. Ánimo South Los Angeles,